UniKrau/CrawlNews/README.md

 The last thing about UnitTest has not been done yet.

+use JSON to fetch JSON-LD format context that contains headline, date,links and

+so on

 In future , we will use Natural Language Processing to analysis the text

 Thank you